How to live a happier life

 Do one thing that you enjoy each day

 Dale Cooper had a lot of memorable sayings but the quote that stuck in my mind the most was “Every day, once a day, give yourself a present.”
 I have never forgotten that.
-Try giving yourself a little present everyday, for me that would be going to my favourite coffee shop and having a latte. or it might be buying myself a magazine.
-It doesn’t have to costly just do something that will bring a smile to your face.
+Try giving yourself a little present every day, for me that would be going to my favourite coffee shop and having a latte. or it might be buying myself a magazine.
+It doesn’t have to cost just do something that will bring a smile to your face.
 I am going to say it, spoil yourself in some way each day.

 Accept yourself warts and all

 I am too fat!
 I am too tall, too small, too skinny.
-I am no good at anything, I will never be like them, I will never be successful.
+I am no good at anything, I will never be like them, and I will never be successful.
 The wonderful truth is you are unique. there is no one else like you and there never will be again. how many times have you heard people say “He is just like his dad!” or “she is just like her mother” it isn’t true you are you, there might be similarities.

 Take time to appreciate the people who care for you

 I have two children whom I love very much, they have been my world for many years and though they are not perfect I appreciate them very much.
-The day I became a father was one of the happiest days of my life, it was at that time I understood what unconditional love was because I loved them for being them not for what they could give me, they were babies they had nothing to give. sometimes we need to stop and appreciate the people who cares for us.
-I am fortunate because I have a partner who cares for me, is concerned about me and ultimately loves me.
-After a time people can take that for granted, when that happens we need to stop and appreciate the people around us who cares for us.
-It may not be a husband, wife or partner it could be a brother, sister, work colleague that appreciates you.
-Take time to show that you care too, there is a saying that when we give to someone they we get back also. when you show love to someone they will love you back, when you offer friendship to someone you will get friendship back.
-When you take time to appreciate someone you will make them happy and in turn you will get happiness back.
+The day I became a father was one of the happiest days of my life, it was at that time I understood what unconditional love was because I loved them for being them not for what they could give me, they were babies they had nothing to give.

 Learn to forgive yourself

 If they don’t accept your apology then still move on because by apologising you have put the ball in their court.
 If you have upset, offended or wronged someone and you can’t put it right with them then settle it in your own mind, by acknowledging you have done something wrong to another person then you can begin to forgive yourself and move on.

-If I was still a Minister Of a Church and you came to me saying that you weren’t very happy and that you can’t stop worrying I might be tempted to quote to you what Jesus says in Matthews gospel “Can any one of you by worrying add a single hour to your life?” whether you believe the bible of not the words are nevertheless true, in fact it has been proven that worry and stress can shorten your life.
+If I was still a Minister Of a Church and you came to me saying that you weren’t very happy and that you can’t stop worrying I might be tempted to quote to you what Jesus says in Matthews gospel “Can any one of you by worrying add a single hour to your life?” whether you believe the Bible of not the words are nevertheless true, in fact, it has been proven that worry and stress can shorten your life.

 You can Google the question “Does smiling make me happy?” and you will find a ton of websites in fact look at this website about smiling http://www.scientificamerican.com/article/smile-it-could-make-you-happier/.
 Even if you don’t feel like smiling pull a fake one and see what difference it makes to you.